 With such a lot of new technology on board it’s tempting to be cautious about the i8’s reliability.
-To help put your mind at ease, though, the basic layout of this three-cylinder engine has been used in the MINI family and will be in models like the forthcoming 2 Series Active Tourer.
+To help put your mind at ease, though, the basic layout of this three-cylinder engine has already been seen in the latest MINI line-up, plus BMW’s 2 Series Active Tourer MPV.

 Electric motors are, on the whole, very reliable because of their relative lack of moving parts, while the regeneration from the motor puts less strain on the brake pads over time.
 However, for extra peace of mind BMW covers the battery pack with a comprehensive eight year and 100,000 miles warranty – the rest of the car is covered by the firm’s standard three-year guarantee.

 With the carbon fibre body we’re expecting safety to be excellent, especially considering the front, side and curtain airbags fitted as standard.
 The battery is also well protected by a crash structure and BMW is saying that repair costs are normal for the class, despite the hi-tech construction.